Issa783/picture-generator/README.md

 # Image Generator
 Welcome to my Image Generator webpage!This webpage randomly generates new images on clicking the get new image button.

-You can access the live version of the Readme file by clicking this link:
 ## Tools
 The website is developed using;
 - HTML5